kinkoi/eliza/README.md

 # Symphony Eliza Bot

 Eliza is simple fact telling bot.
 You will interact with Eliza by starting the message with "Eliza".
-She will tell you some facts from our prepopulate database.
+She will tell you some facts from her amazing atabase.

-Bussiness usage:
+Business usage:

-1. We can replace the fun fact to company fact so employee can get answer about the company.
+1. We can replace the fun fact to company fact so employee can get answer about the company. \
-2. HR related fact.
+2. HR related facts.

 The java command runs and exit, there is no daemon running and waiting for incoming messages.